Robert MacAndrew (golfer): Early life

 MacAndrew was born in St Andrews, Fifeshire, Scotland, in 1869.
-He became a U.S. citizen in 1918.
 He had an eighth grade education.
 His wife was Mary Lamond Murray (1872–1930) who died at age 58.
 MacAndrew had eight children: Agnes, Mary, James, Charlotte, Robert, John, Charles and Ruth.
+He became a U.S. citizen in 1918.

 Immigration to the U.S.

 MacAndrew arrived in New York in 1899 to go to Chicopee Falls, Massachusetts, to supervise the manufacture of golf clubs for the Spalding Company.
 During this time, Spalding became embroiled in a dispute with its former supplier, Overman Wheel Company, and business suffered.
 MacAndrew was subsequently offered a job by one of Spalding's competitors, Crawford, McGregor, and Canby, another of the early U.S. golf club makers.
 When his family arrived in 1900, they all moved to Dayton, Ohio, the home of Crawford, McGregor & Canby.

 Career

 MacAndrew began to develop a reputation, said 1930 Tennessean sportswriter Tony Scheffer, "as a teacher of note turning out some wonderful golfers under his diligent tutelage".
 MacAndrew secured a contract to design a golf course in Nashville for a new country club called the "Nashville Golf and Country Club" in 1901.
 Nashvillians were becoming interested in golf, but there were only crude golf courses available then, some with holes of only 50 yards.
-A group of prominent citizens decided to form a golf-based country club that had a golf course of the quality of those in Scotland; they hired MacAndrew to design and build it.
-When he arrived in Nashville, MacAndrew rejected their chosen site at Cumberland Park (later the site of Tennessee State Fairgrounds) and told the club president he would have to purchase an alternate site.
-They complied by obtaining land on the Whitworth estate near West End Avenue at Bowling Avenue in Nashville and MacAndrew returned to lay out and build a nine-hole course.
+A group of prominent citizens had aspirations of forming a golf-based country club with a golf course rivaling the quality of those in Scotland; they hired MacAndrew to design and build it.
+When he arrived in Nashville, MacAndrew rejected their chosen site at Cumberland Park (later the site of Tennessee State Fairgrounds).
+MacAndrew told the club president he would have to purchase an alternate site, and the club acquiesced by obtaining land on the Whitworth estate near West End Avenue at Bowling Avenue in Nashville.
+MacAndrew returned to lay out and build a nine-hole course.
 After completion, he returned to Dayton, where his fifth child (Robert) was born.
 In 1902, the Nashville group requested him to return, this time as their permanent golf professional and greenskeeper.
 He moved his family to Nashville, where his sixth child (John) was born.

-In 1904, MacAndrew accepted a new position as golf pro at The Wollaston Club in Milton, Massachusetts, and, as second project, to design a new golf course in New York.
+In 1904, MacAndrew left Nashville to accept a position as golf pro at The Wollaston Club in Milton, Massachusetts, and, as second project, to design a new golf course in New York.
 He competed in the tenth U.S. Open in July 1904.
 He later moved on to work as golf pro/greenskeeper at West Warwick Country Club and Potowomut Country Club, both in Rhode Island.